 First, you must preserve your claim by filing a “statement of claim” with the appropriate government department or court clerk within 90 days after the completion and acceptance of the project by the contracting party.
 There is no prescribed form for this statement, but it should reference the bond number, the name of the surety and state the value of unpaid labor and materials provided to date, if applicable.
 The statement of claim must be filed with (1) the Secretary of State (if the State is a contracting party), (2) the Department of Public Works (if the State is contracting through the DPW); or the Clerk of the Superior Court in the project county (if a city, town or other political subdivision is the contracting party).
 Strict compliance with the statutory notice provisions is required to avoid forfeiture of the subcontractor or supplier’s rights under the bond.

 Second, if the claim has not been resolved within one year after filing the statement of claim referenced above, the claimant must file suit in the county in which the contract was principally performed to enforce the bond claim.
 Failure to file suit prior to the one-year deadline is generally construed as a waiver of your bond claim.
-The bond form itself will also contain independent notice and documentation requirements.
+The bond form itself will also contain independent notice and documentation requirements. - Private Bonds

 In the case of a private bond, the procedures for making a claim are dictated exclusively by the terms of the bond, not by statute.
 As a result, preparing the “statement of claim” and adhering to the filing deadlines described above may not be required.
 Unfortunately, however, the requirements of private bonds can sometimes be far more stringent and burdensome than those imposed by the statute.
 Although there are several different forms used on private projects, these forms typically contain strict notice and documentation requirements, proof of material delivery and shortened statute of limitations periods.